solo-io/gloo/README.md

 ## Major TODOS:

+WIP: split out SetStatus stuff for IsInputResource in code gen

 * pkg/api/v1/clients <- support / enforce resource versioning on updates / creates (be consistent with Kube)

 * Config Generator (Call it an inventory! :D ).
 Jut have the plugin